 Thomas Hübl and the Academy of Inner Science

-In 2008, the mystic and systems' thinker Thomas Hübl founded the Academy of Inner Science.
-This Academy serves as an arena for scientific and practical research of modern mysticism.
-It offers a platform for trainings, workshops, study groups, and for non-profit events.
-Since 2017 the Academy offers a graduate program in collaboration with five Universities.
-The program is a multidisciplinary host for PhD-candidates whose scientific questions are inspired by studies of inner science, and provides supervision for PhD-candidates on both scientific/discipline-specific and personal/spiritual levels.
+In 2008, contemporary mystic and systems' thinker Thomas Hübl founded the Academy of Inner Science, to serve as an arena for scientific and practical research of modern mysticism.
+The Academy offers a platform for trainings, workshops, study groups, and for non-profit events and, since 2017 it offers multidisciplinary graduate programs in collaboration with five Universities.
 The following research areas are covered by the program: social science, psychology, communication science, culture study, management science, and engineering science.
 For more information click here.

 1.- Thich Nhat Hanh, is a renowned Zen master, and one of the best known Buddhist teachers in the world today.
 He is also a poet and a peace activist whose teachings are widely offered in a practical, nonreligious way, for practitioners from all over the world.
 In 1967 he was nominated for the Nobel Peace Prize by Martin Luther King, Jr. He is author of more than one hundred books.